-The Mappers Coverage map is a crowd-sourced effort to build a true-signal coverage map of the Helium network across the globe.
-By mapping real-world coverage, network users can understand where sensor deployments are likely to have success connecting to Helium.
+The Mappers Coverage map is a crowd-sourced effort to build a true-signal coverage map of the Helium IOT Network across the globe.
+By mapping real-world coverage, network users can understand where sensor deployments are likely to have success connecting to the Helium Network.

 Coverage mapping should only be done from ground level, or slightly above it.
 We would like the map to indicate the expected coverage a standard sensor device would experience.
 If you want to fly a GPS tracker on a balloon or aircraft, please do not contribute this data to the coverage map.